yiisoft/queue/README.md

 of the two classes: `PushMiddlewareDispatcher` and `ConsumeMiddlewareDispatcher` respectively.

 You can use any of these formats to define a middleware:
 - A ready-to-use middleware object: `new FooMiddleware()`.
-It must implement either `MiddlewarePushInterface`, or `MiddlewareConsumeInterface` depending on the place you use it.
+It must implement `MiddlewarePushInterface`, `MiddlewareConsumeInterface` or `MiddlewareFailureInterface` depending on the place you use it.
 - An array in the format of [yiisoft/definitions](https://github.com/yiisoft/definitions).
     **Only if you use yiisoft/definitions and yiisoft/di**.
 - A `callable`: `fn() => // do stuff`, `$object->foo(...)`, etc. It will be executed through the